 There is no statutory requirement for a lawyer to respond in writing but a failure to do so may result in a requirement from the Committee for you to attend in person and will almost always make things worse.

-See the article published in LawTalk in 2012 called “The duty to play ball” by barrister Paul Collins.
+See the article published in LawTalk in 2014 called “Lawyers' duty to co-operate” by barrister Paul Collins.

 How should I respond?

 - Ensure that you cover all matters raised by the complaint, but do not make your explanation too long.
 There is no need to include your file unless this is requested.
 Only provide documentation if it is relevant.

 - If you do not want to answer a particular point (if a matter is currently before the Court, for example) explain why.

 - If a number of different allegations are made, list and deal with each one separately.

 - If a complaint is justified, acknowledge this, if appropriate, and apologise.